Suha-AlHumaid/master-piece-project/README.md

-# Event's Web Application
+### Event's Web Application

-## User Story:
+# User Story:
 * User sign up with this information [ email, full name, password, phone number]
 * User can sign up with Google.
 * User sign in with [ email, password ]
 * User can reset his password by sending email with code/link to him.

 * There is two type of events:
-  * **Special Event**
+  * **Events**
-    In special event case the creator can choose selling tickets or give it for free.
+    In public event case the creator can choose selling tickets or give it for free.
 Also the guest can send donation to event creator like a supporting for a charity events.
    * **Private Event**
     Event creator send a ticket dirctiry to guest email.